 The Field Placement Program offers qualified students the opportunity to expand their legal education beyond the bounds of the law school building.

 - Public Interest, including Nonprofit Organizations

 Law students have a chance to learn more about law and leadership with a faculty mentor.

 Each year, the Oregon Supreme Court, hosted by Oregon Law’s nationally ranked LRW program, visits Oregon Law to hear oral arguments and engage directly with our students and the broader legal community.
 The court’s annual visit, which began in 1977, has become a highlight of the law school calendar.

 This more than forty-year tradition continues to afford unrivaled experiential learning and professional development opportunities to our students, our faculty, and the greater community.

 Pro Bono Opportunities

-Our simulation course offerings integrate doctrine, theory, and skills with hands-on learning to:
+Our simulation course offerings integrate theory and skills with hands-on learning to: